Course Outline

 • Real-world examples of ISO 22000 implementation in government settings

-• Lessons learned from successful food safety programs for government entities
+• Lessons learned from successful food safety programs within the public sector

-• Interactive workshop on FSMS planning to support public sector initiatives
+• Interactive workshop on FSMS planning for government agencies

 Summary and Next Steps

-• Key takeaways from the course for government officials and personnel
+• Key takeaways from the course to guide government officials in implementing ISO 22000

 Requirements

-• Basic understanding of food safety principles for government
+• A fundamental understanding of food safety principles for government and industry.

-• Experience in food production, quality assurance, or compliance is beneficial
+• Experience in food production, quality assurance, or compliance is advantageous.

 Audience

-• Business managers in the food supply chain
+• Business managers involved in the food supply chain.

 14 Hours